New Federal Rule for Cranes in Construction

-I am currently an NCCCO-certified signal person, what do I need to do?
+I am currently a CCO-certified signal person, what do I need to do?

 Nothing.
-As an NCCCO-certified signal person, you have already met the requirements of the new federal rule.
+As an CCO-certified signal person, you have already met the requirements of the new federal rule.

-I am an NCCCO-certified crane operator.
+I am a CCO-certified crane operator.
 Do I also need to meet the signal person qualification requirements?

 As long as you are not giving hand or voice signals to another operator, you do not need to be qualified as a signal person.
-NCCCO crane operator exams cover hand signals from the operator’s perspective.
-If you will be out of the seat and giving signals, however, then NCCCO strongly recommends that you become certified through NCCCO in the appropriate programs.
-Please visit the signal person and rigger sections of the website for more information.
+CCO crane operator exams cover hand signals from the operator’s perspective.
+If you will be out of the seat and giving signals, however, then NCCCO strongly recommends that you become certified through NCCCO in the appropriate program(s).
+Please visit the signal person and rigger sections of the NCCCO website for more information.